-Jeanne Pansard-Besson was a finalist in the ninth European Opera-directing Prize and a semi-finalist in the Ring Award 2017.
-She has directed new productions including La Tragédie de Carmen at the Royal Academy of Music in London, La Scala di Seta, the latter touring the UK and Italy.
-She recently directed Scottish Opera’s Opera Highlights, a new production of Don Pasquale at the Nouvel Opéra Fribourg/Neue Oper Freiburg (NOF), scenes at the Royal Academy of Music and La Descente d’Orphée aux Enfers at the Vache Baroque Festival (UK).
-Upcoming directing projects this year include Hänsel und Gretel with HGO Hampstead Garden Opera in London.
+Jeanne Pansard-Besson is an opera director, dramaturge and librettist.
+She was a finalist in the ninth European Opera-directing Prize and a semi-finalist in the Ring Award 2017.
+Her productions include Don Pasquale at the Nouvel Opéra Fribourg/Neue Oper Freiburg (NOF), La Tragédie de Carmen at the Royal Academy of Music in London, La Descente d’Orphée aux Enfers at the Vache Baroque Festival, Hänsel und Gretel with HGO Hampstead Garden Opera in London.
+Upcoming productions include a revival of Orphée at the Buxton International Festival and L’Amico Fritz at the Festival de Gattières in collaboration with Opéra de Nice.

 She has worked with directors such as Mariame Clément, Laurent Pelly, Simon McBurney, Irina Brook, Michael Boyd, Nicola Raab, for companies including Glyndebourne Festival, the Royal Opera House, Opéra Comique, Garsington Opera, Scottish Opera, Opéra de Lorraine, Deutsche Oper Berlin, Oper Graz.

-As a librettist she is writing and developing a new opera in collaboration with composer Cheryl Frances-Hoad, with the support of the National Opera Studio, the APGRD and TORCH at the University of Oxford, as well as King’s College London (including workshops and performances).
+As a dramaturge, librettist and director she is writing and developing a new opera project, Penelope’s Web, in collaboration with composer Cheryl Frances-Hoad, with the support of the National Opera Studio, the APGRD and TORCH at the University of Oxford, as well as King’s College London (including workshops and performances).

 The book based on her PhD in Classics from the University of Cambridge, The Imagination of Rome’s Foundation Myths, will be published by Routledge this year.